Below are some of the most frequently asked questions about concussion and treatment at Banner Concussion Center.

 What does my initial appointment look like?

-Your first appointment will include a visit with the physician on staff and completion on the ImPact computerized neurocognitive test.
+Your first appointment will include a visit with the physician on staff and completion of a computerized neurocognitive test.
 You should plan on being at our office for one to one-and-a-half hours.
+View more information to help you feel prepared.

 Do I have to be a patient at a Banner Health facility?